tjoneswilkins/Mountain-Series/README.md

 Imput that noise and vertex function and equation into a for loop, set variables and line color and you find yourself with the following generation.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/pojIA3g3vlw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Next I wanted to create a way of conveying the struggles of the virus, the problems behind it, the barries it created.
-I thought to generate this same function over a looping function.
-Generating a seemingly random mountain generation than the one before it.
+I thought to output this same function over a loop.
+Generating a seemingly random mountain than the one before it.
 ```javascript
   int k=0;
     if(k == 50){ // setting limit for incrementation